 • Regardless of our background, all Christians have been adopted into God’s family.

-• We are positionally children of our heavenly Father.
+• We are positionally children of our heavenly Father, this is spiritual.

-• So, we are positionally very close to our heavenly Father.
+• So, we are positionally in intimate relationship with our heavenly Father.

-• We can expect to be experientially and practically children of our heavenly Father; blessed, safe, loved, warm, healed, fed.
+• We can expect to be experientially and practically children of our heavenly Father; blessed, safe, loved, warm, fed, healed.

 • Father is always there – loving – protecting - guiding – faithful (Matthew 28:20).